Quickness: Controversy

-The song "Don't Blow Bubbles" had lyrics that were criticized as being homophobic and suggesting that AIDS was God's punishment for homosexuality.
+Quickness generated controversy over the album's lyrics, some of which claim were homophobic.
+One of the songs, "Don't Blow Bubbles", had lyrics that were criticized as being homophobic and suggesting that AIDS was God's punishment for homosexuality.
 When asked about the song, guitarist Dr. Know said that "We wrote that song as kind of an angry warning to homosexuals.
 We didn't really mean to insult them, but a lot of people we knew seemed to be living with their eyes closed."
 In a 2007 interview where bassist Darryl Jenifer called their previous views "ignorant", he was asked about the song and the furor over the lyrics and replied "They don't understand that we've grown.
 Just like anyone, I'm not ashamed to say, 'Maybe I could have been…' Damn right, I was a homophobe!
 I shouldn't have to explain that to the world because everyone will do that.
 That's wisdom.
 You have to grow to be wise."
 On the 2022 reissue of the album, an instrumental version of "Don't Blow Bubbles" was included in place of the original version, with the song's title changed to "Instrumental".